uabrc/uabrc.github.io/docs/data_management/transfer/globus/index.md

     It is not possible to create bookmarks within High Assurance Endpoints.
 <!-- markdownlint-enable MD046 -->

-## Managing Guest Collections From a Globus Connect Personal Endpoint
+## Managing Guest Collections From a Globus Endpoint

 It is NOT RECOMMENDED to make Globus Connect Personal Guest Collections public as this is insecure.
 It is more difficult to manage access controls for the entire Globus Connect Personal Collection than for a Guest Collection.
 Guest collections make it simpler to share different data with distinct collaborators, and to manage who has access to what data.
 Be secure, use Guest Collections!